Rosario Pisani: French forces in the Arab Revolt

 The French military mission in charge of fighting the Ottoman Empire was commanded by Colonel Édouard Brémond.

 A French officer, Pisani, had arrived from Morocco to command 200 North African soldiers in the Arab Uprising.
 This force had Arabic-speaking junior officers volunteers who were mostly born in North Africa as well as another 12 officers that were French specialists.
 In the book Setting the Desert on Fire the author quoted a British officer as saying Pisani was a "brigand disguised unconvincingly as a French officer."

 On 27 September 1917, Lawrence set off for another raid on the Hejaz railway.
 He took Captain Pisani hoping to train him and some Syrians to take over these raids as they took up a lot of time.
-Lawrence found it exhausting play tribal mediator.
+Lawrence found it exhausting playing tribal mediator.
 During this raid, he settled "twelve cases of assault, four camel-thefts, one marriage settlement, fourteen feuds, two evil eyes, and a bewitchment."